kumar-roheit/Data-Engineer-with-Python/Writing Efficient Python Code/foundation.md

-#  looping over a list.
+#  Looping over a list.
 Suppose you wanted to collect the names in the above list that have six letters or more.
 ```names = ['Jerry', 'Kramer', 'Elaine', 'George', 'Newman']```
 Use list comprehension